-In 1973, five young yacht builders defected from the well-known Finnish shipyard Nautor and formed their own company, Baltic Yachts, in the Bosund region of western Finland.
+In 1973, five young yacht builders defected from the well-known Finnish shipyard Nautor’s Swan and formed their own company, Baltic Yachts, in the Bosund region of western Finland.
 Their goal was to become a niche builder of high-quality, high-tech sailing yachts for performance-oriented racing and cruising sailors.
 To staff their shipyard, they drew from local talent in the region; a shipbuilding centre since the 16th century.
 The founders’ goal was to build sailing yachts that were “faster, stronger and lighter” than the competition utilising exotic construction materials including carbon fibre and high-tech yacht-building method.

 Yacht designer German Frers designed the light and lithe, 32.64-metre sloop Inukshuk, which Baltic Yachts delivered in 2013.
 Inukshuk has a telescoping keel that lowers from 3.35 metres to 4.85 metres and an exceptional power-to-weight ratio.
 The yacht received two ShowBoats Design Awards and Sailing Yacht of the Year from the World Superyacht Awards in 2014.